 The voltage in the ignition system must be high enough to create a spark across the spark plug gap (see figure 2), much like a bolt of lightning traveling from the clouds to the Earth.
 These voltages can be anywhere from 40 kV to 100 kV, in other words high voltage.

-Spark plugs are an important part of gasoline engines, but not a part of diesel engines, since diesel is ignited by the compression of the gas instead.
+Spark plugs are an important part of gasoline engines, but not a part of diesel engines, since diesel is ignited by compression ignition instead.
+In figure 2 below note that the timing of when the spark plug fires is very important.
+The combustion needs to happen at a precise time, combusting too early (usually because of ignition from compression) leads to engine knocking.